dib-lab/farm-notes/getting-started.md

 .ssh/id_rsa.pub
 ```

-That’s the public key file that you need to use submit to that form.
+Now run `cat .ssh/id_rsa.pub` and copy/paste the resulting text into the
+form.

 ## Logging in